portnov/batchd/README.md

   * Command-line utility, `batch`.
 This is for now the most complete client.
   * Python+Qt4 GUI client.
 This allows to view and edit queues, view, create and edit jobs.
+  * Blender python client.
+This is simple addon for Blender, which allows to put rendering jobs to batchd queue from Blender's UI.
   * Web client.
 This allows to view queues, create and view jobs.
 It is mainly intended for job creation and monitoring.
 * Batchd manager.
 It is a daemon process which provides REST API for clients